dataset-ninja/nu-images/ABSTRACT.md

 <span style="font-size: smaller; font-style: italic;">Attribute frequencies (excl. test set).</span>

-An ***attribute description*** is a property of an instance that can change while the category remains the same.
-Example: a vehicle being parked/stopped/moving, and whether or not a bicycle has a rider. ***supercategory*** is used for the taxonomy of object and surface categories.
+An ***attribute desc*** is a property of an instance that can change while the category remains the same.
+Example: a vehicle being parked/stopped/moving, and whether or not a bicycle has a rider. ***category*** is used for the taxonomy of object and surface categories.
 Example: vehicle -> car.